ayush78490/Console-Arena/README.md

-# 🎮 AMRCADE: Decentralized Game Arcade on Aptos Blockchain
+# 🎮 CONSOLE ARENA: Decentralized Game Arcade on Aptos Blockchain

 ## 🧱 Architecture Overview

-AMRCADE is a decentralized pixel-style game arcade platform where:
+CONSOLE ARENA is a decentralized pixel-style game arcade platform where:

 - **Users** can **play and earn** by engaging with blockchain-published games.
 - **Developers** can **publish their games**, fully owning and managing game logic and transactions.